If you ask tourists in the small artist town of Paleochora whether they know Azogires, there are only two possible answers.

-Actually the friendly young man is called Eftihi and is like everyone here busy with his olive trees, sheeps and goats and in the summer also with guests in his tavern and his pension, the whole year long.
+Actually the friendly young man is called Eftihi and is like everyone here busy with his olive trees, sheep and goat and in the summer also with guests in his tavern and his pension, the whole year long.
 Nevertheless, or because of it, it is almost impossible to meet him without a smile on his face.

 But what makes him so special for us is his ability to spread magic.
 That makes him and his village a perfect couple.
 Because in Azogires there have always been many magical and mystical stories and Lucky knows how to tell them.
-That’s why Azogires gets the predicate: You have to have experienced it, it’s impossible to describe it.
+That’s why Azogires gets the predicate: You have to experience it, cause it’s impossible to describe.

 But what I can tell you is that there’s a wonderful path to Azogires that sprays a little more magic with every step it takes towards the little village.
 And now it’s time to start.

 Let’s go to Azogires, the place full of mystic and magic.

 There are two possible starting points, which lead us over varied landscapes to the small village.
 From Paleochora we follow the tracks of the E4 towards Anidri beach and from there we turn left into the gorge to Anidri.
 The entrance to the gorge is not clearly marked, but the attentive adventurer will discover it.

 The path through the gorge leads through a dry and very well marked riverbed, over stones and small rocks between which a few oleanders can be seen at the beginning and with increasing ascent the holm oaks, plane trees, olive and fruit trees decorate the landscape.
 Due to the heavy rain this winter, the riverbed still has a small waterflow, which makes the hike even more impressive for me.